espocrm/documentation/docs/user-guide/printing-to-pdf.md

 # Printing to PDF

-Printing to PDF provides the ability to generate PDF documents with a record data.
+Printing to PDF provides the ability to generate PDF documents with record data.
 The document content is defined by a Template.

 !!! warning "Important"